Louishancquart/dotfiles/mail-server/README.md

 postalias /etc/aliases
 ```

+*This file will clean headers in your e-mails :*
 Copy the file `config/etc/postfix/header_checks` in `/etc/postfix` and use the postmap command on it.
-*This file will clean headers in your e-mails*

 ```bash
 postmap /etc/postfix/header_checks